aleksifuna/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat /etc/passwd|sort: displays all the users and theie home directories sorted by users find . -empty | tr -d ./:displays all the empty files including hidden ones without directory find . -type f -name '*.gif'|tr -d ./,.gif:Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+cat /etc/passwd|sort: displays all the users and theie home directories sorted by users find . -empty | tr -d ./:displays all the empty files including hidden ones without directory find . -type f -name '*.gif'|tr -d ./,.gif:Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories. cut -c 1|paste -s -d '':used to print the first letter of each line